grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 ### Example

 Suppose we have an application that, among other things, handles importing an existing database from another instance of the application.
 Given that the database is large and importing it can be a lengthy process, a message box is displayed each time a user performs the import.
-Assuming the user's name is Johnny, the message box displays the message “Johnny, please sit down and enjoy your coffee for a few minutes as we take time to import your database."
+Assuming the user's name is Johnny, the message box displays the message "Johnny, please sit down and enjoy your coffee for a few minutes as we take time to import your database."
 The class that implements this looks like:

 ```csharp
 public class FriendlyMessages